 Along with increased thirst and urination, constantly feeling hungry is the third most common sign of diabetes.

 If your body doesn't produce enough or any insulin or if it's not responding to it in the normal way, it can't convert food into the glucose your cells use for energy, and that causes increased hunger that doesn't go away even after eating.

 If you urinate an abnormal amount of urine, especially during the night, you should consider it as a sign.
 Frequent urination and it's just a vicious cycle.

 In fact eating only makes the blood sugar even higher which makes the whole situation worse.
 The reason is that your body won't be able to regulate glucose which is used as energy by your cells.

 Fatigue is very common symptoms of diabetes and it can interfere and disrupt different aspects of your everyday life.

-Because of high blood glucose levels, your body is not able to give proper response to the insulin and the cells won't be able to absorb the blood glucose.
-As a result you will feel fatigue and weakness.
+Because of high blood glucose levels, your body is not able to give a proper response to the insulin and the cells won't be able to absorb the blood glucose.
+As a result, you will feel fatigue and weakness.

 Your cells aren't getting enough glucose to use for energy.
 Dehydration caused by frequent urination also contributes to this exhaustion.

 Plus having to wake up throughout the night to use the bathroom doesn't exactly let you get healthy restorative sleep.
 As a result of all this, your body is just drained of energy.